Last Updated on

 You can also promote an Ebook the same way you would promote a course on Pinterest.
 Simply create a Pinterest pinnable image for it and link it to your sale page for the Ebook.
 Once you have a pinnable image for it pin it to multiple group boards throughout the week.

 So, there you have it!
 Over 3 clever ways to make money right from Pinterest.
-What are some ways you make money from this platforms.
+What are some ways you make money from these platforms?
 Share your thoughts below.
 I am totally interested to find out how you use the site.